 The monitor is still a great display due to its accurate colors, 4K resolution, premium design, and smooth performance, but don’t buy it just for the sake of HDR.

-The Dell U2718Q input lag measures to only ~9ms for both HDR and SDR (Standard Dynamic Range) content which makes it suitable for competitive gaming, that is if you don’t mind being limited to 60Hz.
+The Dell U2718Q input lag measures to only ~9ms for both HDR and SDR (Standard Dynamic Range) content, which makes it suitable for competitive gaming that is if you don’t mind being limited to 60Hz.

-Additionally, the response time speed of only 5ms effectively eliminates motion blur of fast-moving objects in video games and movies.
+Additionally, the response time speed of only 5ms effectively eliminates the motion blur of fast-moving objects in video games and movies.

 Moving on, the monitor uses PWM (Pulse Width Modulation) to regulate brightness, so if you are over-sensitive to screen flicker, you may experience eye strain or headaches after prolonged use.

 All display connectors of the Dell U2718Q support HDCP 2.2.
 So, you can watch copy-protected content in 4K on Blu-rays and streaming services such as Netflix on the monitor.